 \subsection{Contributions}

 The contributions of this paper are summarized as follows: \begin{itemize} \item [(1)] \textbf{An efficient spatio-temporal topological search method is proposed to avoid getting trapped in local optima.} This method identifies initial solutions from different topological classes to improve the trajectory quality.
-Using this method instead of a single initial solution reduces the trajectory tracking error by \textbf{19.6\%} and improves the average smoothness by \textbf{20.6\%}, demonstrating that the proposed method can avoid getting trapped in local optima, thereby improving the solution quality. \item [(2)] \textbf{The reachable set and parallel computation are introduced for rapid trajectory planning while ensuring control feasibility.} While generating multiple candidate overtaking trajectories, the reachable set is used to perform selection to ensure control feasibility.
+Using this method instead of a single initial solution reduces the trajectory tracking error by \textbf{19.6\%} and improves the average smoothness by \textbf{20.6\%}, demonstrating that the proposed method can avoid getting trapped in local optima, thereby improving the solution quality. \item [(2)] \textbf{The reachable set and parallel computation are introduced for rapid trajectory planning while ensuring kinematic feasibility.} While generating multiple candidate overtaking trajectories, the reachable set is used to perform selection to ensure kinematic feasibility.
 It provides time efficiency through parallel computation.
-Compared to the initial trajectory, the tracking error of the overtaking trajectory decreased by \textbf{40.3\%}, confirming the effectiveness of the proposed method in ensuring control feasibility. \item [(3)] \textbf{An overtaking trajectory planning framework is proposed to ensure time efficiency and trajectory control feasibility}.
+The controller based on a pure pursuit algorithm validated the kinematic feasibility of the trajectory.
+Compared to the initial trajectory, the tracking error decreased by \textbf{40.3\%}, confirming the effectiveness of the proposed method in ensuring kinematic feasibility. \item [(3)] \textbf{An overtaking trajectory planning framework is proposed to ensure time efficiency and trajectory kinematic feasibility}.
 Compared to state-of-the-art methods, this method demonstrates a \textbf{66.8\%} improvement in trajectory smoothness and a \textbf{62.9\%} reduction in computation time.
 This validates the effectiveness of the method in improving trajectory quality and planning efficiency. \end{itemize} The remaining paper is organized as follows: Section \ref{Related_work} reviews related work.
 Section \ref{preliminaries} describes relevant notations of reachable set analysis.
-Section \ref{sec_STHPTP} introduces the details of the overtaking trajectory planning framework based on spatio-temporal topology and reachable set analysis.
+Section \ref{sec_STHPTP} introduces the details of the overtaking trajectory planning framework based on spatiotemporal topology and reachable set analysis.
 Section \ref{Results} presents simulation results, and Section \ref{Conclusion} concludes the paper.